Colorado is home to a remarkable variety of rabbit species, each uniquely adapted to its specific habitat.

 These hares have a distinct seasonal coat color change, transitioning from brown in the summer to a snowy white during winter to blend with the snow-covered environment.

-Snowshoe Hares feed on a variety of plant materials, including shrubs, buds, and bark.
+Snowshoe Hares feed on various plant materials, including shrubs, buds, and bark.

 7. White-Tailed Jackrabbit